tsj2003/image-classification-cerebrium-/README.md

 **Extra Points:**
 - Make pre-processing steps part of Onnx File [<name_of_model>.onnx file], which needs to be done during onnx conversion, instead of implementing them in the code inside app.py.
-- Create a GitHub Actions pipeline such that if Docker Image successfully builds and test cases pass it automatically merges the PR into the main.
+- Automated test cases to test the deployment.

 **Note:**
 - You would need to enter the debit/credit card details on the banana.dev platform but you will not be charged.